ivnls/abex/README.md

 - **Passive buzzer** → Sound alert
 - **USB Xbox 360 controller** → I just used the board to make it more compact, can also be adapted for wireless control.

+## Working on:
+Using infrared signals from the Xbox Media Remote to send commands instead of the controller